 It’s taken a bit of trial and error (by that I mean, it’s taken a lot of cookie eating) but I finally think I’ve cracked my idea of the perfect cookie.
 Which is essentially a fudgy brownie encased in a crisp, crinkly cookie shell.
-Then stuffed full of crushed Malteasers with a generous scoop of Ovaltine, for extra malty, fudgy goodness.
-Who doesn’t love Malteasers?!
+Then stuffed full of crushed Maltesers with a generous scoop of Ovaltine, for extra malty, fudgy goodness.
+Who doesn’t love Maltesers?!

 - 2 tbsp cocoa powder